 Candidates for graduation must officially apply for a degree.
-This should be done by midterm of the semester prior to graduation.
+This should be done by the beginning of the final semester of study (not including summer).
+The deadline to apply for graduation for the spring and summer terms is February6 1st.
+The deadline to apply for graduation for the fall semester is September 1st.
 Visit www.fairmontstate.edu/admissions/registrar/GraduationInfo.asp for graduation deadlines.